Tengrom/Python_nmap/README.md

 Scripts has been write to provide clear report, without needed to parser or formatting it after scan finished.
 Script also improve reliability  by scan phases and some other additional functions.

 List of scripts:
-1.	cisco_SIE_Scan.py - Discovery Cisco Smart Installer vulnerability and gathering SNMP info from vulnerable device
+1.	cisco_SIE_Scan.py - Discovery Cisco Smart Installer vulnerability and gathering SNMP info from vulnerable device.
-2. SMB_info_scanner.py - Discovery devices with open 445 and 139 ports and gathering OS and SMB protocols info
+2. SMB_info_scanner.py - Discovery devices with open 445 and 139 ports and gathering OS and SMB protocols info.
-3. Network_share_scanner.py - Discovery device with open 445 and 139 ports listing all shares on device and listing max 10 files from each discovered share
+3. Network_share_scanner.py - Discovery device with open 445 and 139 ports listing all shares on device and listing max 10 files from each discovered share.
 4.	ms17_010_nmap_sn.py - Discovery devices vulnerable for ms17_010 (Wannacry) ang gathering SMB info about OS and domain .
-Script is checking if there is already open  ticket for that host in ServiceNow  if not, it will create new
+Script is checking if there is already open  ticket for that host in ServiceNow  if not, it will create new.
 5. RDP_nmap_Metasploit.py - Discovery devices vulnerable for CVE-2019-0708 "BlueKeep" using Metasploit scanner "cve_2019_0708_bluekeep" if devices is vulnerable script will gather  SMB info about OS and domain .